Updated: Apr 21

 The goal is to summit the architecture.
 Find your way through the maze.

-But as we continue to find our way up through the dark and cramped space to resolve the crisis that we carelessly created.
+But as we continue to ascend through the dark and cramped space to resolve the crisis that we so carelessly created.

 We'll struggle for fresh air and natural light as we're trying to reach salvation that might lie above.